godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 Godot is a non-profit, open source game engine developed by hundreds of contributors on their free time, as well as a handful of part or full-time developers hired thanks to [generous donations from the Godot community](https://fund.godotengine.org/).
 A big thank you to everyone who has contributed [their time](https://github.com/godotengine/godot/blob/master/AUTHORS.md) or [their financial support](https://github.com/godotengine/godot/blob/master/DONORS.md) to the project!

 If you'd like to support the project financially and help us secure our future hires, you can do so using the [Godot Development Fund](https://fund.godotengine.org/) platform managed by [Godot Foundation](https://godot.foundation/).
 There are also several [alternative ways to donate](/donate) which you may find more suitable.

+*Edit (2024-05-31):* we added the missing interactive music support section.